Effective Procrastination: Mastering the Art of Productive Delay

 Some individuals are happier when completing a task immediately because they derive satisfaction from completing the task.
 As soon as the task has been completed, they feel relieved and are able to easily let it go.
 We’ll call these people “non-procrastinators.”

 In contrast, procrastinators don’t experience that relief in the same way.
-They are perfectionists and therefore, even once the task is complete, they continue to worry, ruminate, and work towards improving it.
+Research from Stanford University demonstrated that they are perfectionists and therefore, even once the task is complete, they continue to worry, ruminate, and work towards improving it.
 Because of this struggle, they only feel satisfied once they have achieved closure through meeting the deadline.
 If a project is due on Friday and they expect it to take about a day or two to complete, they prefer to begin working on the project on Wednesday and meet the deadline, rather than starting it sooner and still worrying about it for just as long.

 Procrastinators also work more efficiently under time pressure.
 Therefore, they tend to get more done under less time.
 You may wonder, why not just begin the project on Monday and get it done faster?
 For people who are natural procrastinators, if they were to begin work on Monday, it’s likely that the project would still stretch out until Friday as they continue tweaking and correcting the work until the deadline.
 For procrastinators, it can actually be more productive to wait until Wednesday to begin the project.